 In today’s rapidly changing shipbuilding industry, competitiveness and productivity need to be developed constantly.
-In practice, it means that every unnecessary work phase and possible bottle neck should be eliminated from the production chain.
+In practice, it means that every unnecessary work phase and possible bottleneck should be eliminated from the production chain.
 Pemamek’s automated T-beam production line takes into account these demands, enabling shipbuilders to improve their overall shipyard profitability and efficiency.

 Tackle typical challenges

-In shipyard steel manufacturing, the size and shape of the parts play significant role in the overall productivity.
+In shipyard steel manufacturing, the size and shape of the parts play a significant role in the overall productivity.
 When parts are precisely positioned and compatibility of the parts is good, the amount of rework and time used on fitting can be minimized.
 Although, when using higher strength steels and reduced material thicknesses the risk of deformations increases.
 In T-beam and web assembly on panel and block lines, deformations of welded T-beams tend to cause a lot of unnecessary rework.

-Traditionally, post-weld heat treatment and mechanical straightening processes are used to increase dimensional accuracy of T-beams and make the beams straighter.
+Traditionally, post-weld heat treatment and mechanical straightening processes are used to increase the dimensional accuracy of T-beams and make the beams straighter.
 These post-weld processes may, however, increase or dissolve residual stresses which may result in greater deformations.
 These processes also increase the time used for T-beam production.

-In order to tackle these issues, Pemamek has developed fully automated PEMA T-beam production line.
+In order to tackle these issues, Pemamek has developed a fully automated PEMA T-beam production line.
 The output of the production line is high in capacity and dimensionally accurate for panel fabrication and other shipbuilding processes.
 Precision in output quality is achieved without any post-weld processes.

 Defect-free high-speed welding